211129-Enterprise/demos/interviews/wipro.md

  <br>

  ## Coding Problems:
- *Below I've outline common tehcnical interview questions along with a resource on how to do it:*
+ *Below I've outlined common tehcnical interview questions along with a resource on how to do it:*

  > *While you are coding infront of them, Wipro will look for you to say your thought process outloud. **DO NOT** code in silence.
 They also welcome questions about the code.
 They are looking for good listeners who are creative and communicative in their problem solving process - rely on your own knowledge and practice as well as your interviewer's.
 Don't be afraid to ask them questions.*